 “The impact of the freedom and opportunities Sayre has offered up to us is apparent in the senior class.
 We’ve got aspiring artists, engineers, screenwriters, entrepreneurs, songwriters, future judges, scholars and scientists.” ~ Greg Kimmerer '18, attending Emory University

-The Upper School building is designed to facilitate these interactions with open communal gathering spaces such as the central atrium where we hold Morning Meetings, and smaller conference rooms for collaboration and quiet study.
+The Upper School building is designed to facilitate interactions with open communal gathering spaces such as the central atrium where we hold Morning Meetings and students perform public speaking speeches while smaller conference rooms are used for collaboration and quiet study.
 Sayre’s college-like campus, located in Lexington's historic district, promotes student autonomy, as they learn to think critically, value honorable behavior, and develop the skills and maturity necessary to succeed in college and beyond.

 Senior Anna Kate Miedler interviews Dr. Calzini about life inside and outside of his new job as the Upper School Head.